-Exactly as the name implies, the GrandPad is a smartphone/tablet that offers easy ways for seniors to stay connected.
-You don't have to be nearly as familiar with tablets and smartphone functionality as an Android or iOS device would mormally require.
-It features an 8-inch, Full HD display with large menu buttons for easy navigation, and it connects via 4G LTE on Consumer Cellular or over Wi-Fi.
-It also charges wirelessly on a dock, so there’s no fiddling with small power plugs.
+Just as its name implies, the GrandPad is a smartphone/tablet that offers easy ways for seniors to stay connected.
+It doesn’t require nearly as familiarity with tablet and smartphone functionality as typical Android and iOS devices require.
+It rocks an 8-inch, Full HD display with large, easy-to-read menu buttons for simple navigation, and it connects via 4G LTE on consumer Cellular or over Wi-Fi.
+It can also charge wirelessly on its dock, so you won’t need to worry about keeping track with finicky wires and power plugs.

 Relatives can set up and manage the GrandPad for their love ones, populating the contact list with email address and phone numbers.
 One major consideration here is that this can help screen potential phishing attacks or spam callers, since they shouldn’t be able to reach the GrandPad.